Three people honored for saving lives

 “We owe you so much gratitude, so much appreciation,” said a tearful Katherine Gillard.
 “We thank you for the work you do and thank you for saving my husband’s life.”

-The other medal was awarded to Art Dolor, who saved the life of a seizure victim at the Care Campus.
+The third meritorious service medal was awarded to Art Dolor, who saved the life of a seizure victim at the Care Campus.
 Dolor noticed that the victim was sweating and having difficulty breathing.
 He recognized symptoms of choking and performed the Heimlich maneuver, expelling pieces of food from the victim’s throat.
 This quick thinking effectively saved the client’s life.

 The ceremony also included 10 promotions and 33 anniversary pinnings.
 Promotions included staff from the Care Campus, the Pennington County Jail, and law enforcement officers.